-Sometimes under the moniker Grimeography, Tyler J. Grimes' (b.
-1994 in Wilmington, DE) multimodal works ponder paradoxes in order to provoke reconsiderations of one's perception of (and purpose in) reality.
+Sometimes through the moniker Grimeography, Tyler Grimes' (b.
+1994 in Wilmington, DE) multimodal works often ponder paradox in order to provoke reconsiderations of one's perception of (and purpose in) reality.
 His work spans video installation, emergent technologies, photography, performance, and ecologically-engaged art projects.
 Synthesizing insights from various schools of thought allows his research to intersect media-ecology, the cognitive sciences, and contemplative practices.

 ____________________________

-My practice-led research seeks to deepen our connection to the environment - both real and rendered.
-I often play with quasi-mystical and absurd notions of experience, questioning how technological mediation and other factors influence our understanding of self in relation to the world.
-This inquiry fuels a critique of quotidian cartographies of self and non-self, inviting alternative ways of knowing beyond the conventional constructions and perceptions of Truth.
+My practice-led research seeks to deepen our connection to the environment - both real and 'rendered.'
+I often employ nonsense, self-reference, and absurdity as visual devices to question how technological mediation and other factors influence our relations to the environment.
+Often employing experiential ways of knowing, this artistic inquiry fuels a critique of quotidian cartographies of real and 'rendered', placing the 'rendered' in a process-based ontology towards becoming 'real' again.

 Perhaps within the absurd, we can uncover new forms of meaning.